AdaCore/ada_language_server/testsuite/ada_lsp/README.md

 Property value - array of strings.

-Tester launches a shell command taking command and arguments from the array.
+Tester launches an OS process taking command and arguments from the array.
+The primary purpose is to launch a Python like this:

+    "shell": ["${PYTHON}", "${DIR}/makelink.py" ]

 ### Command `comment`